 The initial Set-up tab is the place to begin the setup process.
-The initial setup tab contains fields for setting the camera position as well as a button for installing the camera calibration file.
+The initial setup tab contains fields for setting the camera positions as well as a button for installing the camera calibration files.

-Note: You will not be able to move to other tabs in the UI (to complete the setup) until the proper camera positions and serial numbers have been loaded.
+Note: You will not be able to move to other tabs in the UI (to complete the setup) until a proper camera position and serial number has been loaded.